 Financial Aid for International Students

 Tufts University is serious about making sure that all qualified applicants can afford an undergraduate education.
 Tufts proudly meets 100% of the demonstrated financial need of every admitted student, regardless of citizenship.
 Demonstrated need is the difference between the annual cost to attend Tufts (including books, personal expenses, and transportation to campus) and the amount a student’s family is expected to contribute each year.
-Financial need is determined by our analysis of family financial resources via submitted paperwork.
+Financial need is determined by our analysis of family financial resources via submitted documents.

 Tufts Admissions has waived the admission application fee for international citizens seeking need-based financial aid.
-Please indicate your request for a fee waiver when asked about a Tufts-specific fee waiver on the online application.
+Please indicate a request for a fee waiver when asked about a Tufts-specific fee waiver on the online application.

 Important Policies